 At that time, Morgan’s Point Resort contracted with Comprehensive Engineering Solutions (located in nearby Temple, Texas) for help in designing the new facility.
 As Russell and owner Kristine Andrews, P.E., were exploring the city’s options, they were approached by Patrick Kern of Paramount Wastewater Solutions, also based in Temple.
 He recommended that they consider using Orenco System’s AdvanTex AX100 units as the basis for their new facility.

-At the site of the new, low-profile wastewater treatment facility at Morgan's Point Resort, the rusting activated-sludge plant can be seen at the rear.
+At the site of the new, low-profile wastewater treatment facility at Morgan's Point Resort, the rusting activated-sludge plant can be seen at the back.

 Six AX-100 pods provide all the treatment capacity the city currently needs, plus room to grow.
 These low-maintenance units can be installed in-ground or partially bermed, for an even lower profile.

 A Field Trip Shows the Possibilities

-Andrews and city staffers traveled to Bethel Heights, Arkansas, to see for themselves how Orenco equipment looked and performed.
-The city of Bethel Heights had recently installed 45 AdvanTex AX100 recirculating filter pods at two city treatment sites.
+Andrews and city staffers planned a field trip to see for themselves how Orenco equipment looked and performed.
+They traveled to another small city that had recently installed 45 AdvanTex AX100 recirculating filter pods at two treatment sites.
 According to Andrews, “The AX100 was a very appealing product.
 It offered a multi-dimensional solution to our unique problem.”

 Kern recalls that Morgan’s Point Resort officials had also been considering the installation of another open-top activated-sludge plant, but “They had zero tolerance for any kind of smell.
 With the AX100, everything was enclosed.
 They really liked that.”